carpentries/instructor-training/_extras/checkout.md

 > ## What Makes a Good Exercise?
-> If you are submitting a new exercise for the Software Carpentry Python lesson:
+> If you are submitting a new exercise for the new Software Carpentry Python lesson:
 >
 > 1. Follow the coding style of the lesson you're submitting to.
 >     Read the lesson's `CONTRIBUTING` file for explicit guidelines.